cmateu/PyMGC3/README.rst

   package by Jo Bovy (2015, in prep.).
 It is supplied with this bundle.
 - The peak detection utility peakdetect_mgc3_polemaps.py uses the Starlink implementation of the Fellwalker code by `Berry 2014 <http://arxiv.org/abs/1411.6267v1>`__, assuming it is installed at /star-2014A.
-The coded is *not* provided with this bundle, but is publicly available at the `Starlink website <http://starlink.jach.hawaii.edu>`__.
+The coded is *not* supplied with this bundle, but is publicly available at the `Starlink website <http://starlink.jach.hawaii.edu>`__.

 **FILES PROVIDED**